liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/40-confinguring-dependencies/00-configuring-dependencies-intro.markdown

 # Configuring Dependencies [](id=configuring-dependencies)

-Using external modules in your project requires configuring dependencies on them.
-To do this, look up the modules' attributes and plug them into dependency entries for your build system (e.g., [Gradle](https://gradle.org/), [Maven](https://maven.apache.org/), or [Ant/Ivy](http://ant.apache.org/ivy/)).
-Your build system downloads the dependency artifacts for your project to compile against.
+Using external modules in your project requires configuring their dependencies.
+To do this, look up the modules' attributes and plug them into dependency entries for your build system (either [Gradle](https://gradle.org/), [Maven](https://maven.apache.org/), or [Ant/Ivy](http://ant.apache.org/ivy/)).
+Your build system downloads the dependency artifacts your project needs to compile successfully.

 Before specifying a module as a dependency, you must first find its artifact attributes.
 Artifacts have these attributes: